 Often one is interested in the output of a given function as a single-parameter is varied.
 For instance, we can calculate the steady-state response of our system as the driving frequency is varied.
 In cases such as this, where each iteration is independent of the others, we can speedup the calculation by performing the iterations in parallel.
-In QuTiP, parallel computations may be performed using the qutip.parallel.parallel.map function or the qutip.parallel.parallel.parallel.parfor (parallel-for-loop) function.
+In QuTiP, parallel computations may be performed using the qutip.parallel.parallel_map function or the <a href="qutip.parallel.